kaliop/docker-images/php/7.1/Readme.md

 # PHP 7.1 Base Docker image

-This is the base PHP image used as parent image for apache & cli images, built from Debian Jessie.
+This is the base PHP image used as parent image for apache & cli images, built from Debian Stretch.

 PHP 7.1 is installed with support for FPM.